aws-samples/amazon-rekognition-virtual-proctor/CONTRIBUTING.md

 ## Working with the Web UI

 To develop a local version of the web UI:

 1. Deploy the CloudFormation template.
 2. Once the CloudFormation stack is deployed, a `url` output will be available from CloudFormation in the format of `https://<s3-bucket-url>/index.html`.
 Download the file `https://<s3-bucket-url>/settings.js` to the `src/web-ui/public/` folder.
 In this way, it will be possible to develop locally using the API Gateway and Cognito Pool Id that CloudFormation just created in AWS.
-Note that the `settings.js` is "*gitignored*".
+Note that the `settings.js` is "_gitignored_".
 3. Run `npm start`.
 The browser will automatically open the UI with hot reloading enabled.
    To make changes, edit the files in the `src/web-ui` folder.

 ### Deploying a Customised Version of the Web UI

-To develop a customised version of the web UI:
+To deploy a customised version of the web UI via CloudFormation as new stack:

-1. Make the desired changes to the web UI
+1. Make the desired changes to the web UI and test them locally following the instructions as described in the previous chapter
 2. Run the `npm run build` command in the root of the repository
-3. Upload the `frontend.zip` directory to the desired bucket using `CUSTOM_BUCKET=<your bucket> npm run upload-custom-bucket`.
-This will copy `frontend.zip` to `s3://${CUSTOM_BUCKET}/amazon-rekognition-virtual-proctor/${Version}/frontend.zip`
+3. Upload the packaged UI to a staging Amazon S3 Bucket by running `CFN_BUCKET=<your bucket> npm run upload-custom-bucket`.
+This will copy `amazon-rekognition-virtual-proctor.zip` to `s3://${CFN_BUCKET}/amazon-rekognition-virtual-proctor/${Version}/frontend.zip`
-4. Package and Deploy `cfn/template.yaml`, setting the `PreBuiltArtefactsBucketOverride` parameter to `$CUSTOM_BUCKET`
+4. Package the CloudFormation template by running `CFN_BUCKET=<your bucket> npm run cfn-package`.
+This step will create a `cfn/packaged.yaml` template ready to be deployed.
+5. Deploy the template making sure you specify the various parameters and override the pre-built artefacts bucket to your bucket, for instance by running `aws cloudformation deploy --template-file ./templates/packaged.yaml --stack-name VirtualProctorEdited --capabilities CAPABILITY_IAM CAPABILITY_AUTO_EXPAND --parameter-overrides PreBuiltArtefactsBucketOverride=<CFN_BUCKET> AdminEmail=<YOUR_EMAIL>`